BioLM/py-biolm/docs/model-docs/Progen-2_BFD90.rst

 -----------
 Description:
 -----------
-ProGen2 is one of the  largest protein language models employing self-supervised pretraining on massive protein sequence data to generate useful representations for a variety of protein structure/function prediction and design tasks.
-It is one of the Attention-based models trained on protein sequences; these models, when trained on protein sequences, apply a mechanism to selectively focus on different parts of the input data to learn relationships and patterns among amino acids in protein sequences.
-As a protein language model, Progen2 is trained to predict masked amino acids from surrounding context.
-The model has great potential in generating synthetic libraries of functional proteins for discovery or iterative optimization.
+ProGen2 represents one of the largest protein language models, leveraging self-supervised pretraining on extensive protein sequence data to generate useful representations applicable to diverse protein structure and function prediction and design applications.
+As an attention-based model trained on protein sequences, ProGen2 employs a mechanism to selectively focus on informative regions of input data, learning intricate patterns and relationships among amino acids within protein sequences.
+Specifically, ProGen2 is trained via masked language modeling to predict amino acids from surrounding sequence context.
+As a protein language model, ProGen2 shows considerable promise for generating synthetic libraries of functional proteins to empower discovery and iterative optimization.

 The BioLM API offers access to Progen-2 Medium.
 Progen2-OAS, and Progen2-BDF90.
 On this page, the API usage for Progen-2 BFD90 is provided.